rohanmaity123/docs/docs/bootstrap-template/volt-dashboard.md

 # Volt Dashboard
 ---

-Volt is a free and open source **Bootstrap 5** powered admin dashboard with components, pages and plugins that you can use to create an awesome admin interfaces.
+Volt is a free and open-source **Bootstrap 5** powered admin dashboard with components, pages and plugins that you can use to create an awesome admin interfaces.
 It also comes with a PRO Version with more pages, plugins and components.

 This product is built using the following widely used technologies: